pencilcheck/iagent-orientation-git/README.md

 iagent-orientation-git
 ======================

-This is a repository for iAgent 2012 summer orientation
+This is a repository for Git presentation notes during iAgent 2012 summer orientation